 Mycobacterium tuberculosis is an important human pathogen which causes tuberculosis, a disease which results in a large mortality worldwide .
 M. tuberculosis antibiotic resistance is increasing and present treatments are not ideal.
 Therefore, there is great interest in understanding host-pathogen interactions in order to identify new therapeutic targets for treatment of tuberculosis.

 Autophagy is a cellular self-degradation pathway used to recycle damaged or unwanted cellular components, accomplished through lysosomal degradation.
-In some cases, autophagy can be used to target specific components, termed selective autophagy, completed using autophagy adaptors which bind to both autophagy pathway proteins and ubiquitinated cargo.
-Autophagy adaptors are present in the cytosol and are able to target ubiquitinated pathogens which have escaped the phagosome and are accessible to cytosolic proteins .
+In some cases, autophagy can be used to target specific components, termed selective autophagy, which is completed using autophagy adaptors which bind to both autophagy pathway proteins and ubiquitinated cargo.
+Autophagy adaptors are present in the cytosol and target ubiquitinated pathogens which have escaped the phagosome and are therefore accessible to cytosolic proteins .

 Figure 1.
 Summary of preprint findings.